 2.A Lego Airport (I imagined flying planes to far off lands)

 Slowly but surely, I made it a dream of mine to visit all 24 countries that appeared in that World Cup (Italy, Bulgaria, South Korea, Argentina, Mexico, Belgium, Paraguay, Iraq, Canada, France, Hungary, Northern Ireland, Brazil, Spain, Algeria, Denmark, Uruguay, Scotland, Morocco, England, Poland, Portugal).
 Poland was the 9th out of those 24 that I visited.
 Plus there are 2 countries that don’t exist any more that I visited post-Berlin Wall fall: Soviet Union (I visited all 19 of those countries), West Germany (I visited both East and West Germany).
 I finally completed all 24 in December 2017 when I touched down in Marrakesh, Morocco.
 However, we never know where we end up in life and now, I live in Poland!
 I have no idea how many Northern Irish people live in Poland.
 But I am only aware of less than 10 others (none of whom I have ever met).
 I recently shared why I love living in Poland, what I don’t like about Poland and why it’s not an obvious reason that brought me to Poland.
 But back in the 1980s, you would struggle to find things in Northern Ireland that were Polish.
 Times have changed.
-Today I bring you, 17 Things in Northern Ireland Which Are Actually Polish…
+These days I have also written about Northern Irish things in Poland.
+So today I bring you, 17 Things in Northern Ireland Which Are Actually Polish…

 Poland and Northern Ireland links down the years